attio/react-data-list/README.md

 ### Example 2 - Fetchable Template

 A lightweight wrapper around `ReactDataList` which provides a top-level [React.Suspense](https://react.dev/reference/react/Suspense) and [ErrorBoundary](https://react.dev/reference/react/Component#static-getderivedstatefromerror).
-This is useful for typical async work, where you may want to display skeleton rows (via `renderPending`), a full-screen spinner (via `renderPending`), or perhaps a full-screen error message (via `renderError`).
+This is useful for typical async work, where you may want to display skeleton rows (via `renderPendingRows`), a full-screen spinner (via `renderPending`), or perhaps a full-screen error message (via `renderError`).

 ```tsx
 <ReactDataList.Fetchable